Infertility comes in all forms

-In 2012, an article written by Sharon Kirkey and published by the National Post showcased newresearch that infertility was on the rise.
+An article written by Sharon Kirkey and published by the National Post showcased new research that infertility was on the rise.
 The study estimates up to 16% of heterosexual couples where the woman was between ages 18 and 44 are experiencing infertility — a near doubling since the previous time infertility was measured in the nation in 1992.
 Yet infertility appears to be rising among younger women as well, the study finds.
 In 1984, about 5% of couples with a female partner age 18 to 29 were infertile.
 By 2009-10, the prevalence for the same age group ranged from 7% to 13.7%.

 In Canada alone it is estimated that 650,000 people of reproduction age are affected with some form of infertility.
 Gay marriage has changed the face of families.
 Surrogacy and Egg Donation allows same-sex couples to explore the options of having a family genetically related to them.
 Now being gay doesn’t mean you can’t be parents.

 The Huffington Post published a blog written by Kylie Blenkhorn, entitled: Infertility: It’s Real, And It Hurts.
 In it, she highlights some of the very real feelings that accompany the struggles of infertility.